 I'm standing there, minding my own business.

-This scraggly looking guy comes up to me.
+This small scraggly looking guy comes up to me.

 He stands beside me.

 Pulls out a little baggie.

 He takes some of them from the bag and fills a dirty old pipe.